yxinwang/BATCH-TKDE2020/README.md

 ---
-Source code for paper "BATCH: A Scalable Asymmetric Discrete Cross-Modal Hashing"
+Source code for paper "BATCH:A Scalable Asymmetric Discrete Cross-Modal Hashing"
 ---
 ## Introduction
 ### 0. About the paper